realAltamashAli/cyclistic-bike-share-data-analysis/analysis/README.txt

-This folder contains a PDF summary of the Excel-based analysis, including key pivot tables, charts, and insights.
+This folder contains a summarized version of the Cyclistic bike-share data analysis.

-Analysis objective:
-To compare usage patterns between annual members and casual riders in the Cyclistic bike-share program.

-Tools used:
-- Microsoft Excel (data cleaning, pivot tables, charts)
-- GitHub (documentation)
+The PDF includes:
+- Overview of the analytical approach
+- Key charts generated during exploratory data analysis
+- Summary of observed trends

 Due to GitHub file size limits, the full Excel analysis file is hosted externally.

 Full Excel analysis:
 https://docs.google.com/spreadsheets/d/1Ily8fUlogoEI20gXntZKpZoCY0h9Z8wI/edit?usp=sharing&ouid=107189991752231674984&rtpof=true&sd=true

+For a complete explanation of findings and business implications, refer to the PowerPoint presentation in the `presentation/` folder.